ericbigpanda/docs.bigpanda.io/_integrations/ansible.md

     - name: End BigPanda deployment
       local_action: bigpanda token=$TOKEN component={{app_name}} version={{app_version}} hosts={{ansible_hostname}} state=failed

-**Note:** Deployments will be shown as in-progress until you send this notification.

 ##### Option 2: Advanced (Registered Event)
 Use the info from the previously registered deployment object: